Exon shuffling

+Exons are sections of a gene that are present in the final mature messenger RNA and provide coding information for a protein.
+Many eukaryotic RNAs also are first made with introns between the exons, and these introns are removed by a process called RNA splicing.

 Exon shuffling is a molecular mechanism for the formation of new genes.
 It is a process through which two or more exons from different genes can be brought together ectopically, or the same exon can be duplicated, to create a new exon-intron structure.
 There are different mechanisms through which exon shuffling occurs: transposon mediated exon shuffling, crossover during sexual recombination of parental genomes and illegitimate recombination.

 Exon shuffling follows certain splice frame rules.
 Introns can interrupt the reading frame of a gene by inserting a sequence between two consecutive codons (phase 0 introns), between the first and second nucleotide of a codon (phase 1 introns), or between the second and third nucleotide of a codon (phase 2 introns).
 Additionally exons can be classified into nine different groups based on the phase of the flanking introns (symmetrical: 0-0, 1-1, 2-2 and asymmetrical: 0–1, 0–2, 1–0, 1–2, etc.) Symmetric exons are the only ones that can be inserted into introns, undergo duplication, or be deleted without changing the reading frame.